Connie Snyder Mick, Ph.D.

 205 Geddes Hall

-Connie Snyder Mick is a senior associate director and the director of academic affairs at the Center for Social Concerns and director of the Poverty Studies Interdisciplinary Minor.
+Connie Snyder Mick is a senior associate director and the director of academic affairs at the Institute for Social Concerns and director of the Poverty Studies Interdisciplinary Minor.
 Professor Mick works with faculty to design and implement academic community engagement in courses and research across the University, informed by pedagogical research on engaged teaching and learning.
 She leads initiatives that help advance a culture of engagement, such as the Community Impact Grants, the Engaged Learning Forum, and the Faculty Fellows.
 Professor Mick leads the Community Engagement Faculty Institute, a three-day immersion into the theory and practice of community-based teaching, research, and scholarship.

 Professor Mick teaches Rhetorics of Gender and Poverty as well as the Capstone for Poverty Studies.
 Her teaching experience includes a variety of Social Concerns Seminars (e.g. Digital Education in Northern Ireland), Introduction to Poverty Studies, Community Writing and Rhetoric, Multimedia Composition, Writing Center Theory and Practice, Graduate Practicum: Teaching Writing, Foresight in Business and Society (CBR), Management Communication, as well as the Ethical Leadership Through Service and Civic Engagement courses for Notre Dame’s Hesburgh-Yusko Scholars Program and for a State Department funded English for Academic Purposes international service-learning course.